redis-developer/redis-om-node-skeleton-app/README.md

     $ git clone git@github.com:redis-developer/redis-om-node-skeleton-app.git

-In the root of the folder there's a `sample.env` file.
+In the root of the folder, there's a `sample.env` file.
 Copy that file to `.env` in the same place and you should be ready to go:

     $ cp sample.env .env

-This file has configuration for the Redis URL for your Redis and the port the application listens on.
+This file contains the configuration for the Redis URL to your Redis and the port the application listens on.
 The defaults are `redis://localhost:6379` and `8080` and these should be just fine.
 But, if you want to run Redis elsewhere or you want to change the port the API listens on, feel free to mess with them.

 You also need to install all the Node.js packages the application uses.
 Packages like Redis OM and Express.
-You know, the things this sample applciation is showing you how to use.
+You know, the things this sample application is showing you how to use.

 You probably know what happens next, but just in case: